 We don’t need to add the

-If you need to execute code from a file which is in a different folder, just provide the relative or absolute path:
+If you need to execute code from a file that is in a different folder, provide the relative or absolute path:

 node ./app/server.js node /var/code/app/server.js